Pier 55 Red Wing Area Seniors

 PN-8100.3000Health/Disability Related Support Groups Definition

-Mutual support groups whose members are people who have specific disabilities, illnesses or other health conditions, their families and friends.
+Mutual support groups whose members are people who have a disability, illness or other health condition, their families and friends.
 The groups meet in-person, by telephone or via the Internet; and provide an opportunity for participants to share information, resources, practical tips for daily living and encouragement about issues related to the disability or health problem.

 PN-8100.4500-050Aging/Older Adult Support Groups Definition

 Mutual support groups whose members are individuals in the later years of their lives.
 The groups meet in-person, by telephone or via the Internet; and allow participants to share their experience, strengths and hopes to solve the problems they have in common and to address the quality of life issues that affect them all.

 PN-8100.4500-120Caregiver/Care Receiver Support Groups Definition

 Mutual support groups whose members are family, friends, significant others, non-familial caregivers or attendants who are caring for someone who has a temporary, chronic, life-threatening or terminal illness or disability or who is elderly and increasingly unable to provide for his or her own care.
 The groups meet in-person, by telephone or via the Internet; and provide emotional support, information and resources to help participants ensure their own well-being while remaining involved in the intense care of a loved one.
 Also included are care receiver support groups that help people who have a caregiver cope with the fact that they require care.
 Care receiver support groups are often offered in conjunction with caregiver support groups and are structured to allow care receivers to participate in their own group while their caregiver attends another.

 Individuals who are age 50, 55, 60, 62 or 65 or older depending on the minimum age for qualifying as an older adult which varies by program.

 YF-3000.2380-050Alzheimer's Disease Definition